redo Jump to...

-Christmas commemortes the birth of Jesus, observed most commonly on December 25 as a religious and cultural celebration among billions of people around the world.
+Christmas commemorates the birth of Jesus, the Son of God.
+It is observed on December 25 as a religious and cultural celebration among billions of people around the world.

-We know “Jingle Bells” and “Rudolph the Red-Nosed Reindeer” – but many Christmas songs are about the birth of Jesus Christ.
+We know “Jingle Bells” and “Rudolph the Red-Nosed Reindeer” – but many Christmas songs are about the birth of Jesus Christ, the Messiah.
 How many do you know?

 - Angels, From the Realms of Glory

 - Away in a Manger

 - Gloria in excelsis Deo” (Latin for “Glory to God in the highest”)